ferdinand-beyer/init/README.md

 Java projects like [Dagger 2][dagger], [Guice][guice], [Spring][spring]
 and [CDI][cdi].

+* Configuration as data
+* Vars are components
+* Configuration via metadata
+* Runtime and compile-time classpath scanning
+* Component selection via tags
+* Supports Clojure hierarchies for tags
+* Start and stop components in dependency order
+* Small footprint
+* Modular design, pick what you need

 **Status**: Alpha.
 The concepts should be pretty stable, but API details might still change.